The Mind of Adolf Hitler: Purposes and effects

 The Langer report was ostensibly an objective analysis of the mind of Adolf Hitler and related aspects of his life and society, based on written material, interviews, psychoanalytic theory and clinical experience.
 The first words of the OSS report are: "This study is not propagandist in any sense of the term.
 It represents an attempt to screen the wealth of contradictory, conflicting and unreliable material concerning Hitler into strata which will be helpful to the policy-makers and those who wish to frame a counter-propaganda."
 The preface further asserts that despite the 'extremely scant and spotty' material for a psychological analysis, one was possible due to their informants knowing Hitler well and their descriptions agreeing relatively well with each other, combined with the writers' own 'clinical experience in dealing with individuals of a similar type'.
 Ernst Hanfstaengl, a Harvard-educated German businessman who was an intimate of Adolf Hitler and was interviewed for several weeks once returned to the US, has been noted as the likely informant.

 Others, however, have suggested that the analysis was intended to be useful for propaganda and "psychological warfare".
 Historian Bradley F Smith states that Langer's report was known in the OSS as the “spiced-up” version, and that the idea originally came from Fred Oechsner, the chief of the London station of the OSS's Morale Operations Branch.

 In a review of The Mind of Adolf Hitler for The Psychoanalytic Quarterly, Martin Waugh concluded that Langer's work is important "because of its value to the historian; because it was a 'first' for this country's intelligence services; and because of the official recognition of psychoanalysis the assignment implied."
-Historian Gasket agrees that the original document is of historical interest, but not more due to the unreliability of its descriptions of the evidence and of its interpretations.
+Historian Gatzke agrees that the original document is of historical interest, but not more due to the unreliability of its descriptions of the evidence and of its interpretations.
 Regarding the earlier Murray report which fed into the Langer report, psychiatrist Michael Stone states "There's a whole lot of what we would now think of as psychobabble...", including discredited psychoanalytic theories and psychiatric labels used in different ways to today.
 The dust jacket of the 1972 publication states: "What effect did this astounding secret document have on Allied war policy?
 That is not yet known.
 But in the words of Robert G.L.
 Waite, the distinguished historian [who wrote the afterword], Dr. Langer’s The Mind of Adolf Hitler is, in itself, "fascinating…a significant and suggestive interpretation which no serious student of Hitler will ignore."